-(100) The Roman Catholic doctrinal tradition comprises four forms of statement to which the attribute of infallibility (freedom from error) is to be assigned: an explicit doctrinal opinion of the Bishop of Rome, with an explicit reference to his authority ("ex cathedra" decision), the doctrinal decisions of an ecumenical council of all bishops, the concurring doctrinal opinion of the Body of Bishops worldwide, and the doctrinal opinion of the entire body of the faithful.
+The Roman Catholic doctrinal tradition comprises four forms of statement to which the attribute of infallibility (freedom from error) is to be assigned: an explicit doctrinal opinion of the Bishop of Rome, with an explicit reference to his authority ("ex cathedra" decision), the doctrinal decisions of an ecumenical council of all bishops, the concurring doctrinal opinion of the Body of Bishops worldwide (cf. Second Vatican Council, Lumen Gentium 25), and the doctrinal opinion of the entire body of the faithful (cf. Second Vatican Council, Lumen Gentium 12).
 The question arises with regard to the qualification of the present doctrinal texts in terms of their binding nature as to whether the announcement of Ordinatio Sacerdotalis (1994), which has gone unchallenged by the bishops, fulfils the criteria of the third form.
 At the same time, the question arises as to what is signified if individual bishops today ultimately regard the question as open-ended, and call for more in-depth argumentation in accordance with theological research.
 John Paul II also refers in his remarks to the considerations that it is "definitive tenendam" ("to be preserved as definitive"), which, although said to not be clearly evident from the revelation in Scripture, is said to be necessary for the preservation of the Biblical revelation.
 This view is controversial in theological literature.
 Is it really the case that the core of the Christian message, namely the proclamation of the Easter faith, can only be preserved if women are excluded from this office?
 Or is it not rather the case that women perform precisely this ministry in the Easter stories, and testify to Jesus Christ as a living presence?

-(101) A worldwide joint theological effort is needed in order to eliminate, as far as possible, the discrepancy that seems obvious to many theologians, men and women alike, between the assertion of the conviction that the formulated doctrines are final and binding, and the weakness of theological argumentation perceived by many theologians and already addressed in specialist contributions for decades.
-No church teaching will be able to prove sustainable and relevant to action in the long run, that is questioned or rejected altogether by an ever-increasing number of believers endowed with the sense of faith, and which also cannot be convincingly justified theologically-scientifically and in terms of biblical theology.
+A worldwide joint theological effort is needed in order to eliminate, as far as possible, the discrepancy that seems obvious to many theologians, men and women alike, between the assertion of the conviction that the formulated doctrines are final and binding, and the weakness of theological argumentation perceived by many theologians and already addressed in specialist contributions for decades.
+No church teaching will be able to prove sustainable and relevant to action in the long run if it contradicts scholarly findings, and those of Biblical theology in particular.